 When the UCMF receives a Create Dictionary Entry Request message, it shall reply with a Create Dictionary Entry Response message.

-On success, the UCMF shall create a new dictionary entry with received information and include the following information in the Create Dictionary Entry Response message;
+On success, the UCMF shall check whether for the provided input a dictionary entry already exists and a PLMN Assigned UE Radio Capability ID has already been assigned.
+If this is not the case, the UCMF shall create a new dictionary entry with the received information and a new PLMN assigned UE Radio Capability ID.
+The UCMF shall include the following (already existing or newly created) information in the Create Dictionary Entry Response message;

 - a dictionary entry ID;